 Intro to Race in the United States for White People

-This is a non-political introduction to how race works in this country (written by an ENTP): where race came from and how it factors into America today.
+This is a non-political deep-dive introduction to how race works in this country (written by an ENTP): where race came from and how it factors into America today.
 This is not at all about political correctness, and I'm firmly against shaming people.
 It's my attempt to explain a complex topic to other white people with clarity and kindness.

 Habits & Willpower